Teaching and supervision

 - Look out for forthcoming opportunities on the University’s jobs pages.

 - Look for opportunities – or make speculative enquiries – at nearby universities (Oxford Brookes, Reading, Bath or Bristol are nearby options).

-- Think about teaching outside of higher education – it may not be exactly what you’ll be expected to do as a lecturer but gives you valuable experience and opportunity to develop many of the same skills – you might look at continuing education classes, summer schools, or local schools.
+- Think about teaching outside of higher education.
+It may not be exactly what you’ll be expected to do as a lecturer, but it will give you valuable experience and opportunity to develop many of the same skills.
+You could look at continuing education classes, summer schools, or local schools.

 - If you are in the Medical Sciences Division, there may be ways for you to contribute to teaching on their undergraduate programmes.
 For more information see: https://canvas.ox.ac.uk/courses/30310

-Preparation for Learning and Teaching at Oxford (PLTO)
+Preparation for Learning and Teaching at Oxford (PTLO)

 The PLTO is a short introductory course to teaching at the University.
 It is tailored to local requirements and run by Departments, Faculties and Divisions.